Meet the cast of ITV true crime drama The Pembrokeshire Murders

 Hollywood star Luke Evans leads the predominately Welsh cast for the ITV true-crime drama.

-ITV has been on a roll when it comes to true crime dramas in the last year or so, with the likes of White House Farm and Des both having won praise from critics and audiences alike, and the next series to fall into that category is The Pembrokeshire Murders.
+This week sees the debut of ITV’s latest true crime drama The Pembrokeshire Murders, which airs across three nights from Monday to Wednesday.

-The three-parter will air across consecutive nights from Monday 11th January 2021, and chronicles the race to convict John Cooper – the serial murderer who was nicknamed ‘The Bullseye Killer’ by the press in the mid-‘oos.
+The miniseries tells of the race to convict John Cooper, a serial killer who came to be known by the nickname ‘The Bullseye Killer’ after footage from an appearance on darts-based game show Bullseye played a crucial role in the trial against him.

-The miniseries is adapted from a book written by police detective Steve Wilkins and ITV journalist Jonathan Hill, who led the charge to bring Cooper to justice.
+Adapted from a book written by police detective Steve Wilkins and ITV journalist Jonathan Hill, the series boasts a starry cast – with Hollywood star Luke Evans playing the lead role of Wilkins and a number of recognisable faces in supporting roles.

-Hollywood star Luke Evans leads the cast as Wilkins – the first time the actor has filmed in his native country Wales – and he’s joined by a stellar supporting line-up of largely Welsh actors.
+The cast is predominately Welsh, with executive producer Simon Heath having explained to RadioTimes.com that this was vital in ensuring the authenticity of the series.

+“I like actors to be from the area they’re portraying,” he explained.
+“I like people in their own accents if at all possible and I think we had a brilliant casting director who found a fantastic Welsh cast for us.”

 Read on for everything you need to know about the cast, including which real-life figures they are playing and where you might have seen them before.